alexander-hergert/multi-step-form/README.md

 - Design Shared stylings mobile and desktop.
 - Style Form on Step 1 "Personal Info".
 Add active and error states.
 - Style Form on Step 2 "Select your plan".
 Add active states.
+- Style Form on Step 3 "Pick Add Ons".
+Add active states.
+- Refactor Forms to use values from useForm.

 ### Built with